Jekyll One

 Quoted paragraph

-If the text element to be quoted is a single line or paragraph, the attribute list quote, attribution, and information [quote, attribution, information] can be placed directly above the text.
+For a short quote of one line or one paragraph, place the attribute list [quote, attribution, information] directly above the text.

 Synopsis